GSA's 18F Creates NotAlone.gov to Assist Campus Sexual Assault Victims

 NotAlone.Gov is Part of the Obama Administration’s Efforts to Protect Victims

 WASHINGTON -- Vice President Joe Biden recently unveiled NotAlone.gov as part of the Obama Administration’s commitment to combating sexual assault on our nation’s campuses.
 The new website, delivered by the U.S. General Services Administration's 18F, provides information for students and schools interested in finding resources on how to respond to and prevent sexual assault on college campuses.
 The site also illustrates enforcement actions the Administration has taken in schools across the country.

 Site users will be able to:

-- Read this first report of the White House to Protect Student from Sexual Assault
+- Read the first report of the White House Task Force to Protect Students from Sexual Assault

 - Easily find reports, documents, and resources on sexual assault on college campuses

 - Locate services and resources in the area for crisis support

 - Access information on Title IX rights and information on school responsibility

 - Learn how to file a complaint against a school or university

 - Use a school-by-school enforcement map